Skip to main content

 Understanding the symbols used in Taal notation is key to mastering Surphak Taal:

-• Khali (Wave): Represents a soft or light beat.
+• Khali (0): A wave that represents a soft or light beat.

 Thank you for reading.
 Feel free to explore more on Tabla Theka.